A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Proposed discretization method

 To maximize the discriminant information, we propose to maximize the mutual information $I(\bm{A};C)$ between the discretized attributes $\bm{A}$ and the classification variable $C$ given the discretization scheme $\bm{\mathcal{D}}$,

-where $C$ is the class variable and $I(\bm{A};C)$ is the mutual information defined in terms of the joint probability distribution $P(\bm{a},c)$ and the respective marginal probabilities $P(\bm{a})$ and $P(c)$.
+where $P(\bm{a},c)$ is the joint probability distribution and $P(\bm{a})$ and $P(c)$ are the respective marginal probabilities.
 This criterion is often known as Max-Dependency \cite{peng2005feature,sharmin2019simultaneous}.
-Apparently it is difficult to reliably estimate both the joint probability distribution $P(\bm{a},c)$ and the marginal probability distribution $P(\bm{a})$ due to the high dimensionality.
-Furthermore, the Maximal-Dependency criterion tends to greedily maximize the discriminant power and hence over-discretize the continuous data into too many small intervals, \ie, each unique value in the numerical attribute may be treated as a separate interval, in which the generalization capability won't be improved.
+Apparently, it is difficult to reliably estimate both the joint probability distribution $P(\bm{a},c)$ and the marginal probability distribution $P(\bm{a})$ due to the high dimensionality.
+Furthermore, the Max-Dependency criterion tends to greedily maximize the discriminant power and hence over-discretize the continuous data into too many small intervals, \ie, each unique value in the numerical attribute may be treated as a separate interval, in which the generalization capability would not be improved.